illinois-cs241/illinois-cs241.github.io/_docs/networking_nightmare.md

 - Part 2: The Server Part 1

-Part 2 requires you to implement `PUT` and `LIST` in your server.
+Part 2 requires you to implement `PUT` in your server and handle the errors associated with it.
 This is due Monday, April 24th at 23:59.

 - Part 3: The Server Part 2